 The Council supports the sustainability goals of UMD’s Strategic Plan and Climate Action Plan and will provide leadership, guidance, and senior level support in the achievement of these goals.

-As part of the Council, a Student Advisory Subcommittee will be appointed by the Council Chair from nominations provided by the Senate, the Student Government Association president, the Vice President for Student Affairs, and, in the event that the Graduate Students pay a sustainability fee in the future, the Graduate Student Government president and the Dean of the Graduate School.
-Initially, the Student Advisory Subcommittee will be composed of at least three undergraduate students and two nonstudent members of the Council.
+As part of the Council, a Student Advisory Subcommittee is appointed by the Council Chair from nominations provided by the Senate, the Student Government Association president, the Vice President for Student Affairs, and, in the event that the Graduate Students pay a sustainability fee in the future, the Graduate Student Government president and the Dean of the Graduate School.
+The Student Advisory Subcommittee is composed of at least three undergraduate students and two nonstudent members of the Council.
 Additional members may be added by the Council.
-The chair of the subcommittee will be a student member of the Sustainability Council.
-The Student Advisory Subcommittee will review proposals for funding by the sustainability student fee and make recommendations for funding to the Council.
+The chair of the subcommittee is the undergraduate student representative on the Sustainability Council.
+The Student Advisory Subcommittee reviews proposals for funding by the sustainability student fee and make recommendations for funding to the Council.